jamesak535/sp25eoh/README.md

 ### 🎮 Game Concept

-In this innovative educational game, players take on the role of a molecular designer, battling against virus particles by creating and testing potential drug molecules.
-Your mission is to design the most effective molecular structures to combat viral infections.
+In this innovative educational game, players take on the role of a molecular designer, battling against virus by creating and testing potential drug molecules.
+Your mission is to design the most effective molecular structures to combat the virus.

 ## Key Features